Westport, County Mayo: Port (Westport Quay)

 Westport has a small adjoining port, the quay, once busy but no longer used for commercial shipping.
 In 1894, the harbour was the scene of the Clew Bay Drowning.

 The quay is situated some distance from the deep waters of Clew Bay, a defensive advantage in the towns development which was noted in an Irish Times article of 1884:

 "The port of Westport somewhat resembles Sligo and Ballina in regard to its inaccessibility from the sea.
 The ancient West Coast population were not anxious to be within easy reach of the pirates and freebooters, who dwelt in the islands or on remote promontories, and accordingly the wealthier inhabitants built their towns where opportunities existed for ensuring a de-fence against a sudden landing.
 The channel leading from Westport quay is nearly six miles long before it reaches the roadstead of Innislyre, in which ships of burden can anchor or make an immediate run out to sea."

 The quay area is now home to a number of warehouse conversions, and has several restaurants and pubs.
 The Clew Bay Heritage Centre, a small museum celebrating the history of Westport and the maritime history of Clew Bay, is open to the public here.

+In March 2026, a new €6.8 million Irish Coast Guard station was officially opened in Westport as part of the Irish Coast Guard Building Programme.
+The site, secured through Mayo County Council, lies within the Clew Bay Complex Special Area of Conservation.
+The Westport Coast Guard Unit, established more than twenty years earlier, comprises 28 volunteer members who provide round-the-clock water and land-based search and rescue services from Killary Harbour to Mulranny.

+Taxis and late-night transport

+Westport's growing visitor numbers and expanding nightlife led to calls for improved late-night transport provision in the town.
+In January 2026, Cllr Brendan Mulroy proposed a meeting between Mayo County Council, the Garda Síochána and local transport operators to address a shortage of taxis and hackneys, particularly at weekends.
+Councillors noted a long-standing local arrangement, made on the advice of a former Garda superintendent, under which no formal taxi ranks were provided in the town so as to allow both taxi and hackney operators to work.
+An enforcement operation carried out by the National Transport Authority, the Garda Síochána and other State agencies in December 2025 and January 2026 issued fines to unlicensed operators under the Taxi Regulation Act.